Best Fish Food for Algae Eaters

 Here are our top picks for the best algae eater food:

 Made with a unique, nutritionally-enhanced protein, these wafers are designed to ensure maximum absorption of nutrients.
 When your algae eaters are able to digest their food and absorb nutrients, they produce less waste which means cleaner, clearer water.
+The ingredients include algae and Omega-3 fatty acids that algae-eating fish need for optimal health and growth, so your fish will thrive on this diet.
+The recommended feeding schedule is up to twice a day, serving an amount of food your fish will consume within 2 hours.

 If you’re looking for smaller algae wafers for algae eaters like otocinclus catfish, these mini wafers might be the ideal solution.
 Made with pure-cultured spirulina, these mini wafers offer the perfect balance of vegetables and protein.
+The wafers contain high levels of vegetable matter that plecostomus and other algae-eating fish prefer, and they are rich in nutrients that support the overall health and immune system of fish.
+Not only that these mini algae wafers are a convenient feeding option for most herbivoros bottom feeders, but they also won’t cloud the water in the tank.

 Designed to mimic a natural herbivorous diet, these algae wafers feature a wide variety of vegetables with added nutrients.
 These slow-dissolving wafers are ideal for marine and freshwater algae eaters.